JPPhoto/flux-conditioning-store/README.md

 ## Overview
 ### Nodes
 - [Concatenate Flux Conditionings](#concatenate-flux-conditionings) - Concatenates the T5 embedding tensors of up to six input Flux Conditioning objects.
+- [Extract Image Collection Metadata (Bool)](#extract-image-collection-metadata-bool) - This node extracts specified metadata values as booleans from a collection of input images.
+- [Extract Image Collection Metadata (Float)](#extract-image-collection-metadata-float) - This node extracts specified metadata values as floats from a collection of input images.
+- [Extract Image Collection Metadata (Int)](#extract-image-collection-metadata-int) - This node extracts specified metadata values as integers from a collection of input images.
-- [Extract Image Collection Metadata Item](#extract-image-collection-metadata-item) - This node extracts specified metadata values from a collection of input images.
+- [Extract Image Collection Metadata (String)](#extract-image-collection-metadata-string) - This node extracts specified metadata values as strings from a collection of input images.
 - [Flux Conditioning Blend](#flux-conditioning-blend) - Performs a blend between two FLUX Conditioning objects using either direct SLERP
 - [Flux Conditioning Delta](#flux-conditioning-delta) - Calculates the delta between feature and reference conditionings,
 - [Flux Conditioning List](#flux-conditioning-list) - Takes multiple optional Flux Conditioning inputs and outputs them as a single